-10 Common RV Repairs The Average Do-It-Yourself Guy Can Fix
+10 Common RV Repairs The Average Do-It-Yourselfer Can Fix

-Wouldn’t it be nice if all manufactured products never wore out, or failed?
+Sure, it would be nice if all manufactured products never wore out, or failed.

-Unfortunately, in the RV world -- due to weight or cost restrictions, and of course exposure to the elements -- some RV components have a higher failure rate than what you find in the average house.
+Unfortunately, in the RV world — due to weight or cost restrictions and exposure to the elements — some RV components have a higher failure rate than what you find in the average house.

 Many of the following RV repairs can be avoided altogether with proper RV maintenance and storage procedures.